The International Karate Kobudo Union Emblem

 The Kama signifies the ancient weaponry of our union, representing Kobudo.
 Kobudo is the study of ancient weapons.
 The Kama is the final weapon we learn in Koga-Ryu Kobudo for it is the most difficult and dangerous.
 The path Soke takes us in learning each weapon has been carefully designed to benefit us and protect us, therefore it is not up to us to change his path but to appreciate it.

 Karate-Do is not merely a martial art.
 It is a way of life. it demands going beyond punching a makiwara or practicing Taikyoku Shodan a thousand times.
 All of the discipline, sweat, pain, and frustration of karate can lead us to better self-defense, but at its best, it alters our character and gives us a new view of the cosmos.
 It is this higher ideal that our emblem symbolizes.
 The circularity of our emblem should constantly be reminding us of three very important factors.

 - Our union is a unity, a family

 - Our goal is perfection in both technique and character

 - The way we tread is infinite, a road of endless labors

 The pattern of our emblem reminds us that we are at the center of a great task, that the labor of kata and the truths of Zen can lead us to look outward with confidence and to inwardly discover our Ki.
-It will animate us and and bind us to the universe.
-In that we find our most profound “self-defense”.
+It will animate us and bind us to the universe.
+In that, we find our most profound “self-defense”.
 The colors of our emblem should constantly remind us there is infinite knowledge to gain, the courage to seek it, the purity in spirit to keep it untainted, and the honor and perseverance to continue on.